skyfielders/python-skyfield/skyfield/documentation/planets.rst

 A table of positions is called an *ephemeris* and those supplied by the JPL are of very high accuracy.

-You can download an ephemeris by giving :func:`load()` a filename.
+You can ask Skyfield to download an ephemeris from the JPL by giving :func:`~skyfield.iokit.load()` a filename.
+Or you can load an ephemeris that you’ve already saved to disk with :func:`~skyfield.iokit.load_file()`.

 A popular choice of ephemeris is DE421.
-It is recent, has good precision, was designed for general purpose use, and is only 17 MB in size:
+It is recent, has good precision, was designed for general-purpose use, and is only 17 MB in size:

 .. testsetup::